VasiliyKolihalov/FatNetLib/docs/2-essentials/9-compression.md

 // ...
 ```

-In this example, we see the following order of SendingMiddlewares: first, the packet is serialized and then compressed.
+In this example, you see the following order of SendingMiddlewares: first, the package is serialized and then compressed.
 And for ReceivingMiddlewaresOrder: the package is first decompressed and then deserialized.
 This is due to the fact that
-compression works on a serialized packet, an array of bytes.
+compression works on a serialized package, an array of bytes.